vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 Next, initialize the ``PassesService`` inside the `configure.swift` file.
 This will implement all of the routes that Apple Wallet expects to exist on your server.
-In the `signingFilesDirectory` you specify there must be the `WWDR.pem`, `certificate.pem` and `key.pem` files.
-If they are named like that you're good to go, otherwise you have to specify the custom name.

 > Tip: Obtaining the three certificates files could be a bit tricky.
 You could get some guidance from [this guide](https://github.com/alexandercerutti/passkit-generator/wiki/Generating-Certificates) and [this video](https://www.youtube.com/watch?v=rJZdPoXHtzI).